jaimegc/raddarapp/README.md

   * My own Clean Architecture with MVP using [Rosie][1] framework
   * Separate Android Framework and Java in <b>android</b> and <b>general</b> packages respectively to promote the backend developers can add new features
 * Features
-  * Login with Google, Facebook and user & pass
+  * Login with Google, Facebook and user/pass
   * Splash, Welcome and Tutorial screens
   * Maps, manage geolocation, draw areas and detect fake location
-  * Create and delete a geolocated publication
+  * Create and delete a geolocated post
-  * Vote publication with swipe up/down
+  * Vote for a post with swipe up/down
   * Crop, rotate and zoom images
   * Create comments
-  * Save favourite publications
+  * Save your favourite posts
   * Fabric and Firebase for usage statistics
   * Push notifications with Firebase
   * Profile settings